Messages

 }

-Most types that can be defined within code can be defined within a message.
-Some exceptions are channels, services, and futures; spiritually, all data defined within a message must be complete in a serialized form.
-Messages can also be constructed anonymously on the fly.
+Within a message, it is possible to define almost all types that can be defined within code, with the exception of channels, services, and futures.
+It is important to note that all data defined within a message must be complete in a serialized form.
+Messages can also be constructed anonymously on the fly, which allows for easy and efficient communication between different parts of the system.

 #yo {